vladrose/js-free-float-parse/README.md

    * */
   dot?: boolean
   /**
-   * The number of decimal places to include in the output.
-If not specified, the original precision is preserved.
+   * The number of decimal places to include in the float output.
+Does not round the number, just cut
    * */
-  precision?: number
+  decimals?: number
 }
 ```